GaetanoMondelli/selfscape/README.md

 ### Demo
-The demo (GIF) shows how contents are priortised for the keyword Cristmas and December 2019.
+The demo (GIF) shows how contents are priortised for the keyword Christmas and December 2018.
 __NOTE: This is an extremely happy case, built ad hoc to show what was the aim of this presentation._
 Almost all of the time the result set is still not what we would like to present.
 ![](https://raw.githubusercontent.com/GaetanoMondelli/selfscape/master/public/screencast.gif)